ESE519TeamGimbal/ESE519TeamGimbal.github.io/_posts/2022-12-25-Development.md

 ~~~

 We were also able to fix the sensor not being acurately zerod by adding or subtracting this small offset so our readings were more accurate.
+We left the sensor still and averaged 100 readings to get accurate offsets.

 ~~~
 //offsets x=2, y=0 z=0